-The “Structural Variant Crying Club” is pleased to announce the first ever Structural Variants in the Cloud Hackathon!
+The “Structural Variant Crying Club” is pleased to announce the 5th round of Structural Variants in the Cloud Hackathon!

-From October 11-13, 2019, the NCBI will help run a bioinformatics hackathon in Houston, Texas hosted by the Baylor College of Medicine.
+From August 30 through September 1, DNAnexus will help run a virtual bioinformatics hackathon in Houston, Texas hosted by the Baylor College of Medicine.
 This hybrid event will include opportunities for participation in person or online over Zoom.
 Potential topics include:

 We're specifically looking for folks who have experience in working with structural variants, complex disease, precision medicine, and similar genomic analysis.
 If this describes you, please apply!
 This event is for researchers, including students and postdocs, who are already engaged in the use of bioinformatics data or in the development of pipelines for large scale genomic analyses from high-throughput experiments.
-The event is open to anyone selected for the hackathon and willing to travel to BCM (see below).
-We will be making available several expert mentors from DNANexus, NVIDIA’s Clara Genomics, NCBI and other bioinformatics tools.
+The event is open to anyone selected for the hackathon (see below).

-After a brief organizational session, teams will spend three days addressing a challenging set of scientific problems related to a group of datasets.
+After a brief organizational session, teams will spend four days addressing a challenging set of scientific problems related to a group of datasets.
 Participants will analyze and combine datasets in order to work on these problems.
-Throughout the three days, we will come together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.
+Throughout the four days, we will come together to discuss progress on each of the topics, bioinformatics best practices, coding styles, etc.

 Datasets will come from public repositories, with a focus on a number of trios produced by long read sequencing as a base graph and short read datasets in the sequence read archive that have been ported to cloud infrastructure, as well as derivative contigs of the above.

-All pipelines and other scripts, software, and programs generated in this hackathon will be added to a public GitHub repository designed for that purpose (github.com/NCBI-Hackathons).
+All pipelines and other scripts, software, and programs generated in this hackathon will be added to a public GitHub repository designed for that purpose (github.com/collaborativebioinformatics).

 Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel, BMC Bioinformatics, GigaScience, Genome Research or PLoS Computational Biology.

-Applications are now closed.
-Initial applications were due Sept.
-15, 2019 by 3 p.m.
+Initial applications are due Aug.
+11, 2023 by 3 p.m.
 CDT.
 Participants will be selected based on the experience and motivation they provide on the form.

 Applicants must be willing to commit to all three days of the event.